globeandmail/chart-tool/README.md

 # Chart Tool

 Chart Tool is a platform for creating, storing and displaying beautiful, responsive embeddable charts.
-Designed to fit the needs of a fast-paced digital and print newsroom, Chart Tool generates charts in several formats:
+Designed to fit the needs of a fast-paced mobile and print newsroom, Chart Tool generates charts in several formats:

 * **SVGs** that are both responsive and interactive, via an embed code
 * **JPGs and PNGs** for use as thumbnails and sharing on social media